ggirtsou/lloyds/README.md

 analysis on your bank statement!
 Please, do not post the output of this program online, as it's really bad practice revealing your financial history!

+Why should I use this?
+For convinience.
+Lloyds does not support searching your statement for a period greater than 90 days, which makes it difficult if you want to pinpoint certain transactions.

 How to get transactions export
 ====
 * Login to internet banking to download monthly CSV exports.
 View Statement > scroll down > click Export.